1952 Illinois elections: Governor

 Incumbent Governor Adlai Stevenson II, a Democrat, ultimately did not seek a second term, instead opting to run as his party's nominee for President of the United States.
 Republican William Stratton was elected to succeed him in office.

 General election

-Lieutenant Governor
+Lieutenant governor

-Incumbent Lieutenant Governor Sherwood Dixon, a Democrat, ultimately did not seek reelection to a second term, instead opting to run for governor.
+Incumbent lieutenant governor Sherwood Dixon, a Democrat, ultimately did not seek reelection to a second term, instead opting to run for governor.
 Republican John William Chapman was elected to succeed him in office.

 Before being made the Democratic nominee for governor (replacing Adlai Stevenson II, who opted to instead read for president for the United States), Dixon had been running for reelection, even winning the Democratic nomination.
-Judge Herbert C. Paschen replaced Dixon as the Democratic nominee for lieutenant governor.
+Attorney Herbert C. Paschen replaced Dixon as the Democratic nominee for lieutenant governor.